rui314/mold/README.md

    available during file copy.
 We can use them to do extra work while copying file contents.

-Concretely speaking, I want to use the linker to link a Chromium executable (~1.8 GiB in size) just in 1 second.
+Concretely speaking, I wanted to use the linker to link a Chromium executable with full debug info (~2 GiB in size) just in 1 second.
 LLVM's lld, the fastest open-source linker which I originally created a few years ago, takes about 12 seconds to link Chromium on my machine.
 So the goal is 12x performance bump over lld.
 Compared to GNU gold, it's more than 50x.

-I don't know if I can ever achieve that, but it's worth a try.
-I need to create something anyway to earn units to graduate, and I want to (at least try to) create something useful.

-I have quite a few new ideas as to how to achieve that speedup, though they are still just random unproved thoughts which need to be implemented and tested with benchmarks.
-Here is a brain dump:
+It looks like mold has achieved the goal.
+It can link Chromium in 2 seconds with 8-cores/16-threads, and if I enable the preloading feature (I'll explain it later), the latency of the linker for an interactive use is less than 900 milliseconds.
+It is actualy faster than `cat`.

+Note that even though mold can create a runnable Chrome executable, it is far from complete and not usable for production. mold is still just a toy linker, and this is still just my pet project.

 ## Background